MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 - The marketplace syndication tool is downloaded during the first procedure.

-- You can install [AzCopy](/azure/storage/common/storage-use-azcopy) for optimal download performance, but this isn't required.
+- You can install [AzCopy](/azure/storage/common/storage-use-azcopy) for optimal download performance, but it's not required.

 ### Use the marketplace syndication tool to download marketplace items

 1. On a computer with an internet connection, open a PowerShell console as an administrator.

 2. Add the Azure account that you've used to register Azure Stack.
 To add the account, in PowerShell run `Add-AzureRmAccount` without any parameters.
-You're prompted to enter your Azure account credentials and you might have to use 2-factor authentication, depending on your account's configuration.
+You're prompted to enter your Azure account credentials and you might have to use two-factor authentication, depending on your account's configuration.

    [!include[Remove Account](../../includes/remove-account.md)]